mABC: multi-Agent Blockchain-Inspired Collaboration for root cause analysis in micro-services architecture: Experiments

-To assess the accuracy of the inference path between alert nodes and root cause nodes identified by \framework{} and how accurately these inferred paths align with the actual root cause paths in the system, we use the root cause path accuracy (PA) metric, which aims to measure the effectiveness of \framework{} in tracing the correct path from the symptoms (alerts) back to the root causes.
+\paragraph{Root Cause Path Accuracy (PA)}: We use the root cause path accuracy (PA) metric, which aims to measure the effectiveness of \framework{} in tracing the correct path from the symptoms (alerts) back to the root causes.
 The formula for PA similar to RA focuses on path accuracy as: \begin{SmallEquation}

 \end{SmallEquation}where $P_c$ denotes the number of correctly identified paths leading to the root cause, $P_t$ is the total number of actual root cause paths present, $P_i$ denotes the number of incorrectly inferred paths, which do not align with the actual root cause paths, and $\tau$ is a hyper-parameter designed to penalize the inaccuracies in path inference, with a default value of 0.2, reflecting the understanding that inaccurately inferred paths are less detrimental than completely missing the correct paths, but there is a stronger emphasis on precision due to the potential complexity and relevance of paths.